 This deletes one data format for one symbology.
-If you are clearing the primary format, scan 0 from the inside the back cover of this manual.
-If you are clearing an alternate format, scan 1, 2, or 3, depending on the alternate format you are clearing.
+Scan 0 from the Programming Chart inside the back cover of this manual to indicate you are clearing your primary format.
 Scan the Terminal Type (refer to the Supported Terminals Chart on page 5-4), Code I.D. (refer to the Symbology Charts on page A-1), and the bar code data length for the specific data format that you want to delete.
 All other formats remain unaffected.

-- Save from the inside the back cover of this manual This exits, saving any Data Format changes. - Discard from the inside the back cover of this manual This exits without saving any Data Format changes.
+- Save from the Programming Chart inside the back cover of this manual This exits, saving any Data Format changes. - Discard from the Programming Chart inside the back cover of this manual This exits without saving any Data Format changes.